Jelles de Lecat

-History
+Biography

+Piracy

 Notorious French pirate L'Olonnais put into Jamaica in 1668 to sell one of his prize ships, an 80-ton 12-gun Spanish brigantine.
-It was purchased by Roc Brasiliano, whom became Captain, with Lecat as his first mate.
+It was purchased by Roc Brasiliano, who became Captain, with Lecat as his first mate.
 Together they cruised near Puerto Bello and Cartagena, where they soon captured another Spanish ship.
-Brasiliano took the new capture while Lecat became Captain of the brigantine.
+Brasiliano took the new capture, while Lecat became Captain of the brigantine.

-In spring 1669 they partnered with English Captain Joseph Bradley to raid the Spanish.
-Impatient for plunder, Lecat loaded his ship with logwood while Brasiliano and Bradley blockaded the port of Campeche.
+In spring 1669, they partnered with English Captain Joseph Bradley to raid the Spanish.
+Impatient for plunder, Lecat loaded his ship with logwood, while Brasiliano and Bradley blockaded the port of Campeche.
 A Spanish fleet soon chased the trio away.
 Brasiliano's ship was wrecked in the escape; Lecat rescued him, putting him aboard Bradley's ship.
 Lecat then sailed with Jan Reyning, capturing a merchantman, which they kept and renamed Seviliaen after sinking the brigantine.
 He also sailed briefly alongside English buccaneer Francis Witherborn.

-Henry Morgan assembled a fleet to sack Panama in 1670 which included Brasiliano, Reyning, Bradley, and Lecat.
+Henry Morgan assembled a fleet to sack Panama in 1670, including Brasiliano, Reyning, Bradley, and Lecat.
 Bradley was killed assaulting a Spanish fort, and the rest marched overland across Panama into 1671.
 Lecat and Reyning left the group after disagreeing with Morgan over the division of spoils.
 They sailed for Jamaica, where they refused a pardon and rendezvoused in the Cayman Islands instead.
-After raiding Cuba they captured a Spanish guarda costa vessel, which Lecat kept for his own, giving the Seviliaen to Reyning.
+After raiding Cuba they captured a Spanish guarda costa vessel, which Lecat kept for himself, giving the Seviliaen to Reyning.

+Sailing back to Campeche, they marooned the English members of their crew and took a commission from the Spanish, who may have paid them a huge sum to switch sides, possibly purchasing one of their old ships as well.